Juliana Seraphim

-Juliana Seraphim (Arabic: جوليانا سيرافيم; born 1934 in Jaffa, Palestine; died 2005 Beirut, Lebanon) was a Palestinian painter.
-She was a refugee in Sidon, displaced after the 1948 Nakba.
+Juliana Seraphim (Arabic: جوليانا ساروفيم; born 1934 in Jaffa, Mandatory Palestine; died 2005 Beirut, Lebanon) was a Palestinian painter.
+She was a refugee in Sidon, displaced after the 1948 war.
 She gained prominence in Palestinian, Lebanese, and later, international art spheres for her unique surrealist art style which incorporated themes of homeland, femininity, memory, and identity.

 Biography

 Seraphim was born in 1934 in Jaffa, Mandatory Palestine.
-At the age of 14, her family was displaced by the Nakba and subsequently forced to flee by boat to Sidon, Southern Lebanon.
+At the age of 14, her family was displaced by Arab Israeli war and subsequently fled by boat to Sidon, Southern Lebanon.
 There, she attended a Catholic boarding school for three years.
-Seraphim was among the first waves of Palestinian refugees to be forcibly relocated to Beirut, Lebanon in 1952.
+Seraphim was among the first waves of Palestinian refugees relocate to Beirut, Lebanon in 1952.
 Upon being displaced, she worked as a secretary at UNRWA while simultaneously attending art classes.

 Education and career

 In Beirut, Seraphim developed her personal style and began to produce some of her most notable works.
-She studied under the tutelage of Lebanese painter Jean Khalifé, exhibiting her works for the first time in his studio.
+She studied under the Lebanese painter Jean Khalifé, exhibiting her works for the first time in his studio.
 After studying at the Lebanese Academy of Fine Arts and independently with other local contemporary artists, she began to exhibit her work in solo exhibitions, gaining fame through her association with a local set of creators dubbed the Ras Beirut artists.
 During her tertiary years, she was awarded grants to study abroad in Madrid and Florence.
 Seraphim began her China ink drawings in Madrid; art critic Carlos Adriane suggested the medium was best suited to Seraphim's surreal imagination.

 Seraphim represented Lebanon in three biennials - Alexandria (1962), Paris (1963), and São Paulo (1967).
 In 1960 Seraphim studied at the Royal Academy of Fernando in Madrid, Spain.
 In 1965 Seraphim was awarded a scholarship that helped her travel to Paris, where she stayed for two years.
 Seraphim's exhibitions gained notoriety during this trip, meriting her an appearance in Planete Magazine.
 Seraphim was published in Hiwar twice, once in Hiwar no. 4 1963 for her illustrations of Leila Balabakki's The Spaceship of Tenderness to the Moon.
 Seraphim was published a second time in 1967 Hiwar no. 26-27.

 In 1971 Seraphim completed Shorewood publishers commission for 27 engravings to illustrate a special de luxe portfolio anthology of the works of nine Nobel Prize writers.